freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/set-default-parameters-for-your-functions.md

 console.log(greeting()); // Hello Anonymous
 ```

 The default parameter kicks in when the argument is not specified (it is undefined).
-As you can see in the example above, the parameter <code>name</code> will receive its default value <code>"Anonymous"</code> when you do not provide a value for the parameter.
+As you can see in the example above, the parameter `name` will receive its default value `"Anonymous"` when you do not provide a value for the parameter.
 You can add default values for as many parameters as you want.

 </section>

 ## Instructions

 <section id='instructions'>

-Modify the function <code>increment</code> by adding default parameters so that it will add 1 to <code>number</code> if <code>value</code> is not specified.
+Modify the function `increment` by adding default parameters so that it will add 1 to `number` if `value` is not specified.

 </section>

 ## Tests

 <section id='tests'>

 ```yml